cms-tau-pog/TauFW/PicoProducer/README.md

   This can speed things up if DAS is slow or unreliable, or you want to avoid retrieving the files from a local storage element on the fly each time.
   Note that this list is used for both skimming and analysis jobs.
+* `nevents`: The total number of nanoAOD events, that you can optionally compare to the number of processed events (with the `--das` flag).
+  By default, it will be obtained from DAS, but it can be set by the user to speed things up, or in case the sample is not available on DAS.
 * `nfilesperjob`: Number filed per job.
 If the samples is split in many small files, you can choose a larger `nfilesperjob` to reduce the number of short jobs.
   This overrides the default `nfilesperjob` in the configuration.